 Cauliflower is a cruciferous vegetable that is quite a favorite among dieters because it’s high in fiber, low in calories, and very filling.
 It’s also rich in vitamin C and folate and a good source of potassium, vitamin A, and vitamin B6.
 Cauliflower is also one of the top 25 powerhouse fruits and vegetables according to CDC (Centers for Disease Control and Prevention) with a 25.13 Nutrient Density Score.

 Cauliflowers have a lot of health benefits.
 Not only is it a good source of antioxidants but it’s also high in choline which is essential in brain development, and rich in sulforaphane which fights cancer.
 Cauliflower may also support hormonal imbalance and the immune system.
-If you want to find out if cauliflower is really good for you, see our post here, to learn more about this vegetable.
+Suffice to say that cauliflower is really good for you.

 Although there are hundreds of cauliflower varieties out there, we are most familiar with the one with white curd or head surrounded by green leaves.
 Its white color makes it a great canvas when cooking – imagine adding colorful spices to it!
 Its neutral flavor on the other hand allows it to blend beautifully in any dish since it’ll take on the flavor of whatever ingredients you add to it – hence the importance of choosing the right seasoning for cauliflower.